theochem/horton/doc/user_hf_dft.rst

 Before calling an SCF solver, one has to select a scheme to set the orbital occupations after each SCF iteration, even when the occuption numbers are to remain fixed throughout the calculation.
-One has can use any of the following three options:
+One can use any of the following three options:

 * :py:class:`~horton.meanfield.occ.FixedOccModel`.
 Keep all occupation numbers